 Although some of the drone-based product providers advocate the new ASPRS standards when marketing their products, they pay little attention to the meaning of product accuracy as specified by the ASPRS standards.
-Frequently they claim their products are produced to meet an accuracy of 1 cm or better.
+Frequently "Offering the capability of processing UASderived imagery is a huge service to the mapping-by-drones community, when practiced correctly and professionally." they claim their products are produced to meet an accuracy of 1 cm or better.
 This claim is problematic for the following reasons: